Japanese

 Zhiying You

-I am working on a research project analyzing the functions of the DNA replication helicase MCM and the replication fork stabilizer Claspin protein in the initiation and progression of DNA replication.
-My focus is on understanding how Claspin phosphorylation regulates the activity of the replication fork complex.
+Z.You is working on a research project analyzing the functions of the DNA replication helicase MCM and the replication fork stabilizer Claspin protein in the initiation and progression of DNA replication.
+Her focus is on understanding how Claspin phosphorylation regulates the activity of the replication fork complex.

 Taku Tanaka